Daryl-Do/wol-service/README.md

 # Wake-on-LAN (WoL) Docker Service

-This is a very lightweight Docker application that provides a simple web interface to wake up local machines using Wake-on-LAN (WoL) technology.
+A very lightweight Docker application to wake up local machines using Wake-on-LAN (WoL)

 ## Features

-- Minimal memory usage : about 18 Mb
+- Minimal memory usage : about 38 Mb
 - Simple HTTP API to wake up machines by name, configured by docker-compose or docker-run
 - Supports multiple machines